 The Largest Water/Wastewater Treatment Contractor in Idaho

 RSCI has the capability to self-perform up to 95% of the project scope with approximately 250 construction professionals.
 The ability to self-perform the following diverse ranges of work is the basis of our expertise: earthwork, site piping, structural concrete, structural steel, miscellaneous metals, mechanical piping, plumbing, equipment installation, and electrical.
 Completed projects range from $50,000 to $50,000,000.

-RSCI is the largest water/wastewater treatment contractor in Idaho, boasting over three decades of experience.
-Our accomplished team and abundant resources enable the successful execution of any treatment facility successfully.
-In addition to water/wastewater, RSCI also constructs bridges, dams, fish facilities, and government facilities.
+RSCI stands as the largest water/wastewater treatment contractor in Idaho, boasting over three decades of experience.
+Our accomplished team and abundant resources enable the successful execution of any treatment facility project.
+Beyond water/wastewater, RSCI is adept in the construction of bridges, dams, fish facilities, and government facilities.

 RSCI specializes in complex, challenging, and technical projects, often remote with limited access, and usually performed in extreme conditions over a short working season with mandatory milestones and completion dates.
 These are the projects in which RSCI employees thrive, demonstrating ingenuity in planning and problem-solving.

 Mechanical & Electrical

 RSCI’s in-house mechanical and electrical teams are involved in the entire project: proposal through design, construction, commissioning, and turn-over.
 Mechanical and electrical systems are critical aspects of a project, and RSCI’s past success often results in controlling and self-performing this work.
 RSCI’s team procures long lead item equipment early in the design phase, and highly qualified tradesmen put quality work in place.